egouldo/EcoConsPreReg/analysis/preregistration_template.md

 output behaviour exhibits the required accuracy for the model’s intended purpose.
-The outcomes of these analyses build confidence in the model applications and increase understandingof model strengths and limitations.Model evaluation including model analysis and other testing should complement model checking.
-It should evaluate model checking, and consider over-fitting and extrapolation. ‚ÄúThe higher the proportion of calibrated, or uncertain parameters, the greater the risk that the model seems to work correctly \[‚Ä¶\] but for the wrong reasons" Evaluation thus complements model checking because we can rule out the chance that the model fits the calibration data well, but has not captured the relevant ecological mecahnisms of the system (Grimm).Evaluation of model outputs against external data in conjunction with the results from model checking provide information about the structural realism and therefore credibility of the model (Grimm et al. 2014).*
+The outcomes of these analyses build confidence in the model applications and increase understandingof model strengths and limitations.
+Model evaluation including model analysis and other testing should complement model checking.
+It should evaluate model checking, and consider over-fitting and extrapolation.
+The higher the proportion of calibrated, or uncertain parameters, the greater the risk that the model seems to work correctly \[‚Ä¶\] but for the wrong reasons" Evaluation thus complements model checking because we can rule out the chance that the model fits the calibration data well, but has not captured the relevant ecological mecahnisms of the system (Grimm).
+Evaluation of model outputs against external data in conjunction with the results from model checking provide information about the structural realism and therefore credibility of the model (Grimm et al. 2014).*

 ## 5.1 Model output corroboration